How to Help a Teen With Anxiety (Parent Guide)

 Teens need to feel understood before they can accept help.

-Validation does NOT mean agreeing—it means acknowledging their emotional experience.
+Validation does not mean agreeing.
+It means acknowledging their emotional experience.

 Examples: